jdlich/cas-docs/README.md

 		cd cas-docs
 		bundle install

-	*(If the command is not found, make sure you have the RubyGems bin folder in your path.)*
+	*(If the command is not found, make sure you have the rubygems bin folder in your path.
+It's going to be something like `.../ruby/gems/1.9.2/gems/bin`)*

 3. To build the project into a new directory called `output/`, run: